Early Years Foundation Stage (EYFS)

 Being School Ready

 We celebrate all of the children's achievements, how they develop and progress at very different rates as every child is an individual.
 Many parents ask us what they can do to get their children ready for school.
-Bearing in mind that there are 30 children in each class with two adults, it is really helpful if the children can undress and dress themselves, take coats on and off, have practiced using knives and forks ready for lunchtime and can take themselves to the toilet before they start school.
+It is really helpful if the children can undress and dress themselves, take coats on and off, have practised using knives and forks ready for lunchtime and can take themselves to the toilet before they start school.
 However, help is happily given for doing up buttons and supporting all of our learners in these tasks!

 Talking to your child is also invaluable, pointing out numbers in the environment, letters, shapes and encouraging them to ask questions is great for their development.
 Singing nursery rhymes with your child is a lovely way to encourage early language development and spend time together.
-Ipads, tablets, TV's all have their place within learning, but they are no replacement for quality interaction with you and other children, particulary when developing language and social skills.
+Reading to and with your child is key to developing their vocabulary and understanding of texts, we want children to be excited about stories!

-Most of the Early Years learning takes place though carefully constructed play activities where the children learn and explore together.
-There are 7 areas of learning within the Early Years Foundation Stage (EYFS), 3 being Prime Areas of Learning and 4 being Specific areas of Learning.
+Most of the Early Years learning takes place though carefully constructed play activities where the children learn and explore together following detailed observations.
+There are 7 areas of learning within the Early Years Foundation Stage (EYFS), 3 Prime Areas of Learning and 4 Specific areas of Learning.

 It is amazing to see how quickly the children make progress once they feel safe and secure in their learning environment.
 We all know children learn best when they are hands on having fun!

-There are 3 Characteristics of Effective Learning.
-These are: Playing and Exploring, Active Learning and creating and thinking Critically.
 We encourage the children to think about their own learning and how they have been learning.
-To make this child friendly, we have Learning Bears in the classoom.
-After each session, the children reflect about how they have been learning and choose the appropraite Bear to help them talk about what they have been learning.
+To make this child friendly, we have Learning Dinosaurs in the classroom.
+During the day, the children reflect on how they have been learning and choose the appropriate Dinosaur to help them talk about what they have been learning.

 Communication and good relationships with parents is of paramount importance to us.
 We value parental input as it provides us with valuable information which helps us assess the children and really get to know them.
-Using 'WOW' leaves, we encourage parents to celebrate success at home.
-The achievement can be recorded by sticking on a picture or writing directly on the leaf which is then displayed in our 'Woodland of WOW'S'.
+Using 'WOWs', we encourage parents to celebrate success at home.
+The achievement can be recorded by sticking on a picture or writing directly on the WOW template which is then displayed in our 'Hall of Fame'.

 Throughout the year we hold 'Stay and Play' sessions where parents can join the children in the classroom and see them interacting with their classmates in their school environment.
-They are a chance to play with your child and really get a feel of what life is like for children in Honeybee and Ladybird Class and how much fun we have!
+They are a chance to play with your child, share their progress with the class teacher and teaching assistants and really get a feel of what life is like for children in Honeybee and Ladybird Class!